Patralekha/Metrics-Dashboard/README.md

 ## Creating SLIs and SLOs
 *TODO:* We want to create an SLO guaranteeing that our application has a 99.95% uptime per month.
 Name three SLIs that you would use to measure the success of this SLO.

+1.Uptime : 99% service will be up and running within a month.
+2.Latency: All requests to frontend and backend service will be less that 250ms in a month 3.Error Rate: 99% of responses will be 20x within a month.

 ## Building KPIs for our plan
 *TODO*: Now that we have our SLIs and SLOs, create KPIs to accurately measure these metrics.
 We will make a dashboard for this, but first write them down here.